MILOSZ GASIOR – DEFYING AUTISM WITH MUSIC

 How do you define talent?
 By the near-perfect performance of a pianist?
 Or by the effort that is put forth to achieve that special sound?

-Milosz is an 18-year-old autistic musician who was diagnosed with moderate to severe autism when he was two and half years old.
+Milosz is a 20-year-old autistic musician diagnosed with moderate to severe autism when he was two and a half years old.
 He did not utter a word until he was three years old.
 Although Milosz continues with his speech therapy, he struggles with his speech and comprehension, which negatively impacts any social interactions.
 Milosz requires one on one assistance to be able to participate in any activity at school and at home.

 Our mission is to increase Milosz’s visibility and provide support so that he is able to meet his challenges and ensure his own success.
 At the same time, we want to highlight Milosz’s story to increase autism awareness among Polish-Americans and to provide encouragement to many other families who are challenged with raising an autistic child.
 If you would like to invite him to play at one of your events, please contact his mother, Bozena Gasior at email@example.com

 Autism is characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
 According to the Centers for Disease Control, autism affects about 1 in 54 children in the United States today.

 Because of Milosz’s disability, Milosz is often lonely.
 Fortunately, he thrives on following a routine, and music seems to be an organized world for Milosz in which he finds refuge.
 His adventure with the piano started in the fourth grade where he found his passion, the piano, and music.
 He has been fervently practicing piano ever since and loves to play energetically for about 4 hours each day while also taking private piano lessons.

 Milosz Made History!

 He is the recipient of the Dr. Cody Clark Thelo Award.
 Milosz made history graduating as the first Piano Major with autism in the school’s 35- year-old history.